-The proof of \autoref{thm12} relies on some comparison inequalities between the Neumann eigenvalues and eigenvalues of the mixed (Dirichlet-Neumann) type.
-A typical example of this type of comparison was established by Siudeja \cite{Siu15} and generalized by Lotoreichik and Rohleder \cite{LR17}.
-For a (Lipschitz) domain $\Omega$ with a portion $\Gamma_{D}$ of $\partial\Omega$, we denote by $\lambda_{1}^{\Gamma_{D}}(\Omega) = \lambda_{1}(\Omega, \Gamma_{D})$ or $\lambda_{1}^{\Gamma_{D}}$ the first (smallest) eigenvalue of the mixed (Dirichlet-Neumann) boundary problem
+The proof of \autoref{thm12} relies on comparison inequalities between Neumann eigenvalues and eigenvalues of mixed (Dirichlet--Neumann) type.
+A typical example of this kind of comparison was established by Siudeja \cite{Siu15} and generalized by Lotoreichik and Rohleder \cite{LR17}.
+For a (Lipschitz) domain $\Omega$ with a portion $\Gamma_{D}$ of $\partial\Omega$, we denote by $\lambda_{1}^{\Gamma_{D}}(\Omega) = \lambda_{1}(\Omega, \Gamma_{D})$ or simply $\lambda_{1}^{\Gamma_{D}}$ the first (smallest) eigenvalue of the mixed (Dirichlet--Neumann) boundary value problem

-Another interesting challenge is to optimize the placement of the mixed conditions on a fixed domain.
-For a triangle, we denote by $\lambda_{1}^{X}$ the smallest eigenvalue when the Dirichlet condition is imposed on a combination of sides indicated by the symbol $X$, which is some combination of the letters $L$, $M$, $S$, standing for the longest, medium and shortest side, and the Neumann conditions on any side not listed in $X$. $\lambda_{1}$ is the first Dirichlet eigenvalue, i.e., $\lambda_{1} = \lambda_{1}^{LMS}$.
+An important related question is to optimize the placement of the mixed boundary conditions in a fixed domain.
+For a triangle, we denote by $\lambda_{1}^{{X}}$ the smallest eigenvalue when the Dirichlet condition is imposed on a combination of sides indicated by the symbol $X$, where ${X}$ is any combination of the letters ${L}$, ${M}$, ${S}$, standing for the longest, medium and shortest sides, respectively; Neumann conditions are imposed on any side not listed in ${X}$.
+Let $\lambda_{1}$ denote the first Dirichlet eigenvalue of the same triangle, i.e., $\lambda_{1} = \lambda_{1}^{LMS}$.